Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 All the pretense of the game was gone.
 All that remained was the most frank and unbelievably blunt statement of... well, of inescapable reality that she’d ever heard any male even *dare.*

-He held the intense moment on its edge *almost* long enough for Leela to just…
+He held the intense moment on its edge *almost* long enough for Leela to just...

 "But... that’s kinda heavy stuff.
 So if’n you ain’t in the mood ‘fer heavy, an’ since I gotta be all Great Fathery with my words an’ all...
 I guess that jus’ leaves me with makin’ a fool o’ myself!"

 Leela burst out chittering - why, she couldn’t quite say - and spatulized his face back out of the window.
 "Great Mother!
 You don’t do *anything* gently, do you?"

 "Nope!
-Well, I do when it’s *important…"*
+Well, I do when it’s *important..."*

 Leela chittered to herself as she fell back into her taco rhythm.
 "Don’t you even."